 Years of Ministry

-Judson accepted the third angel’s message in 1886 and within six months began to actively engage in evangelism.
-He baptized his son George in 1887 at the age of eight, in the Missouri River (Durrant, 1916; Gleaner, 1957).
+Six months later Judson left school teaching and became a minister in Missouri.
 In 1894 the General Conference recommended that Judson go to Arkansas, which he did on May 10, 1894 (Beckner, 1894).
 That year at the 1894 conference session in Fayetteville he was elected as the president of the Arkansas Conference.
 He was reelected in 1895, and in 1896 when J. A. Holbrook was elected as the Arkansas Conference president, the Beckners moved to Texas to serve (Review, 1895).

 (1895, Sep.
 17).
 Review and Herald, p.
 604.

 (1957, Jan.
 21).
 Atlantic Union Gleaner, p.
 6.